ericmjl/essays-on-data-science/docs/people-skills/hiring.md

 The broad categories of traits we were looking for include:

 1. People skills
+2. Communication skills
-2. Scientific knowledge
+3. Scientific knowledge
-3. Coding skills
+4. Coding skills
-4. Modelling skills
+5. Modelling skills

 (Later on in this essay, we will go through those in more detail.)